 Line 3b.
-Enter on line 3b any other deductions that do not definitely relate to any specific type of income (for example, the deduction for alimony paid from Form 1040, line 31a).
+Enter on line 3b any other deductions that do not definitely relate to any specific type of income (for

 Lines 3d and 3e

 For lines 3d and 3e, gross income means the total of your gross receipts (reduced by cost of goods sold), total capital and ordinary gains (before subtracting any losses), and all other income (before subtracting any deductions).